KubarytTournaments/KubarytCup/Regulations/Regulations of Kubaryt Cup III.md

 >
 > Restarts: 2x111 or 1x112
 >
-> **If players play version 2.2, number of computer player should be set on 0*
+> **If both players agree then number of computer players can be 4

 ## 6. Restarts